How to Borrow Money: Our Step-by-Step Guide to Getting a Personal Loan

 Finally, you’re ready to close the deal and get your money!

-Soon after your matched with a preapproved loan offer, you’re one step closer to obtaining your money!
+Soon after you’re matched with a preapproved loan offer, you’re one step closer to obtaining your money!
 You will need to finalize your loan application on the lender site, and that point the lender will request consent for a hard credit pull to review your full credit report for your loan request.
 This process takes less than a minute on the lender site.

 As soon as the lender approves your request, your application is finished.
 The lender will provide you different loan options, payment terms and APRs for you to choose from.
 Typically, before processing your money, some lenders will require additional identification; verification of your address with a utility bill or a copy of your lease; and proof of your income with pay stubs or W-2 forms; and your bank information so it can process your funds.